Blake Martinez: College career

 As a true freshman with the Stanford Cardinal in 2012, Martinez played in fourteen games and had the first tackle of his college career against Duke University.
 At the end of the year, he received Stanford's Greg Piers Service Team Award on for his efforts on defense.

 Continuing into his second year in 2013, Martinez played in 10 games and had 11 tackles (seven solo).
 His best game of the year coming against the rival California Golden Bears where he had six tackles, forced a fumble, and had his first career interception.
-At the end of the year, he was named an Academic All-Pac-12 honorable mention.
+At the end of the year, he was named an Academic All-Pac-12 Conference honorable mention.

 Martinez had a breakout season in 2014 and started 13 games; in three of those games, he had over ten tackles.
-In arguably his best game of the season, he intercepted back-to-back passes that had been thrown by quarterback Jared Goff, the first overall draft pick in the 2016 NFL Draft.
+In arguably his best game of the season, he intercepted back-to-back passes that had been thrown by quarterback Jared Goff, the first overall draft pick in the 2016 NFL draft.
 This ended Goff's school record for most consecutive attempts without an interception.
 He also forced a fumble in a third and goal situation from Daniel Lasco.
 Martinez later commented that finishing off the game the way he did was "huge".
 He finished the year with a team-leading 102 tackles and was named an All-Pac-12 honorable mention and to Phil Steele's All-Pac-12 third team.

 As a senior in 2015, Martinez was named to Phil Steele's All-America preseason fourth team and his All-Pac-12 First team.
 He played in 14 games and finished with a team-high 141 tackles (75 solo), 1.5 sacks, and six pass breakups.
 His efforts earned him being named to the All-Pac-12 first team by the Conference, Associated Press, and Phil Steele.